knightchris/426-timeline/README.md

 ### Endpoint 8: Login
 - Purpose:
-  - Allow a user to login to the website
+  - Allow a user to login to the website, get info on user
 - Endpoint:
   - POST https://comp426-timeline.herokuapp.com/login
 - Request Params:
   - username (string) - Required.
 Specifies the username
   - password (int) - Required.
 Specifies the user's password
 - Response:
-  - Upon success, responds with true value formatted as JSON
+  - Upon success, responds with the username of the logged in user, their contribution count, admin status(boolean) as JSON

 #### Example Axios Request
  ```